urbanishimwe/webdir/README.md

 Once a node make an internal change to `Record`, a signal is made to send the updates channel which the updates all other nodes.

+For an example of how node how can be published over the network check [Example HTTP](#example-http-server)

 ## Example HTTP server

-It is implemented in `./cnd/main/`
+It is implemented in `./cnmd/main/`

 Compile: `go build -o $exec-name ./cmd/main/`